nando-bingani/odp-server/odp/catalog/README.md

 catalog-specific representation of the record's digital object metadata, identifiers and auxiliary information is created (or updated), and indexing data are updated to facilitate full-text, spatial, temporal and faceted search.
-Records that should not be published are made accessible as retracted record stubs at the catalog's API endpoint, to facilitate local deletion by external catalog client systems.
+Previously published records that should no longer be published are made available as retracted record stubs at the catalog's API endpoint, to facilitate local deletion by external catalog client systems.

 Finally, in the case of an external catalog system such as DataCite, to which the ODP is a client, the published records for the catalog are